Markus-de-Koster/markus-de-koster.github.io/_tabs/about.md

 </div>

 <p>
-  Researcher in machine learning with a background in electrical power systems and computer science.
+  I’m Markus, a PhD Student working at TH Köln in the field of Machine Learning (ML) for Power Systems.
-  Research on the intersection of these fields is my passion, and I love diving deep into the mathematics and algorithms.
+  Research on the intersection of electrical power systems and computer science is my passion, and I love diving deep into the mathematics and algorithms.
 </p>

 ---